hasbegun/post-quantum-projects/README.md

-This project is a collection of small projects that interested me to giggin in.
+This project is a collection of small projects that interested me to dig in.
 DSA is one of them.